MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 ### Task 5: Get all the open tickets for ticketList JList

-In TicketStore, finish the getAllOpenTickets method.
+In TicketStore, finish the `getAllOpenTickets` method.
 This will return all tickets with status="OPEN", sorted in priority order.
-Tickets with priority=1 will be at the start, tickets with priority=5 will be at the end.
+Tickets with priority=1 will be first, tickets with priority=5 will be last.

-In TicketGUI, use the controller object's `loadOpenTicketsFromTicketStore` method to request all the current open Tickets.
+In TicketGUI, use the controller object's `loadAllOpenTicketsFromStore` method to request all the current open Tickets.
 Configure the `ticketList` JList to display this list of open Ticket objects when the GUI first opens.

 Add a listener to `showAllTicketsButton` to show all the current open tickets in `ticketList`.
 The user may click this after searching for tickets.